afragen/language-pack-maker/README.md

 # GitHub Updater Language Pack Maker

-Uses `class Language_Pack_Maker` to installed via composer to create a directory of zip archives of translation mp/po files and a `language-pack.json` file containing data to pass to GitHub Updater.
+Uses `class Fragen\GitHub_Updater\Language_Pack_Maker` to installed via composer to create a directory of zip archives of translation mp/po files and a `language-pack.json` file containing data to pass to GitHub Updater.

+Install the package via composer.
+Run the composer command: ```composer require afragen/github-updater```

 This package requires all .mo/.po files to be in a `/languages` directory located in the repository root.
 It will create zipfiles in a `/packages` directory in the repository root.
 It will create a `language-pack.json` file in the repository root.